-It is an objective of the Council to require applicants to explore the potential to share access points with adjoining properties so as to limit the number of entrances and exits.
+It is an objective of the Council to require applicants to explore the potential to share access points with adjoining properties so as to limit the number of entrances- and exits.

-It is an objective of the Council that the maximum car parking standards for the entire Sandyford Business District will not exceed the Dún Laoghaire-Rathdown County Development Plan car parking standards for designated areas along public transport corridors and more restrictive standards may apply at appropriate locations.
+It is an objective of the Council that the maximum car parking standards for the entire Sandyford Business District will not exceed the Dún Laoghaire-Rathdown County Development Plan 2010-2016 car parking standards identified in Section 16.10.6, for designated areas along public transport corridors and more restrictive standards may apply at appropriate locations.